johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 ### But life ain't simple

 No, we can't put this whole PAL vs NTSC fiasco behind us just yet...
-The situation with European made games is a bit more complicated.
+The situation with European-made games is a bit more complicated.
 The complete algorithm for determining whether a particular title should be played in PAL or NTSC is as follows: